MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-identity.md

 ### SSO with Primary Refresh Token (PRT)

 Microsoft Edge has native support for PRT-based SSO, and you don't need an extension.
-On Windows 10 RS3 and above, if a user is signed into their browser profile, they'll get SSO with the PRT mechanism to websites that support PRT-based SSO.
+On Windows 10 RS3 and above, if a user is signed into their browser profile, they get SSO with the PRT mechanism to websites that support PRT-based SSO.

 A Primary Refresh Token (PRT) is an Microsoft Entra ID key that's used for authentication on Windows 10, iOS, and Android devices.
 It enables single sign-on (SSO) across the applications used on those devices.
 For more information, see [What is a Primary Refresh Token?](/azure/active-directory/devices/concept-primary-refresh-token).

 ### Seamless SSO

 Just like PRT SSO, Microsoft Edge has native Seamless SSO support without needing an extension.
-On Windows 10 RS3 and above, if a user is signed into their browser profile, they'll get SSO with the PRT mechanism to websites that support PRT-based SSO.
+On Windows 10 RS3 and above, if a user is signed into their browser profile, they get SSO with the PRT mechanism to websites that support PRT-based SSO.

 Seamless Single Sign-On automatically signs users in when they're on corporate devices connected to a corporate network.
 When enabled, users don't need to type in their passwords to sign in to Microsoft Entra ID.
 Typically they don't even have to type in their usernames.
 For more information, see [Active Directory Seamless Single Sign-On](/azure/active-directory/hybrid/how-to-connect-sso).